Fast food: Criticism

-To combat criticism, fast-food restaurants are starting to offer more health-friendly menu items.
-In addition to health critics, there are suggestions for the fast-food industry to become more eco-friendly.
+To combat criticism, fast-food restaurants have started to offer an increased number of health-friendly menu items.
+In addition to health criticisms, there are suggestions for the fast-food industry to become more eco-friendly.
 The chains have responded by "reducing packaging waste".

-Although trying to overcome criticism through healthy options on fast food menus, Marion Nestle, who serves as the chair of New York University's Department of Nutrition and Food Studies, suggests that fast-food industries intentionally market unhealthy foods to children through advertising options and therefore create customers for life.
+Although trying to overcome criticism through healthy options on fast-food menus, Marion Nestle, who serves as the chair of New York University's Department of Nutrition and Food Studies, suggests that fast-food industries intentionally market unhealthy foods to children through advertising options and therefore create customers for life.

-Despite so much popularity, fast foods and fast-food chains have adverse impacts not only on the job and social skills, but on the health and academic performance of students.
-Fifty-six percent of students consume fast food on a weekly basis.
-The researcher who wrote Fast Food Nation, Eric Schlosser, highlights this fact, arguing that this is not only a financial but also a psychological bait, in that the students are lured towards this early employment opportunity knowing little that the time spent on this no-skill-learning job is wasted.
-Two other researchers, Charles Hirschman and Irina Voloshin, highlight their dangerous impacts and consequences regarding the hiring and firing of teenage school-goers in the fast-food industry.
-Kelly Brownwell of The Atlantic Times has further supported this argument that Burger King and McDonald's adopted another dangerous practice for marketing to innocent children.
+Fast foods reportedly have adverse impacts on the health and academic performance of students.
+In a 2017 study, fifty-six percent of university students in Germany consumed fast food on a weekly basis.
+The researcher who wrote the 2001 book Fast Food Nation, Eric Schlosser, argued that fast food chains are not only a financial but also a psychological bait, in that the students are lured towards this early employment opportunity knowing little that the time spent on this no-skill-learning job is wasted.
+The dangerous impacts and consequences regarding the hiring and firing of teenage school-goers in the fast-food industry have also been a point of criticism of the fast-food industry.
+In a 2010 article in The Atlantic, Kelly Brownwell further supported this argument that Burger King and McDonald's adopted another dangerous practice for marketing to children.

-In a research study conducted by Professors Purtell Kelly and Gershoff, they found that the students of fifth grades, who ate fast foods as compared to the students of the same age after some other social factors were controlled.
-Also, the percentage of the students having consumed fast food and showed poor grades was around 11 percent more than those who used organic foods.
-They are of the view that other social factors such as television watching, video games and playing were controlled to assess the real impacts of fast foods.

-There have been books and films, such as the 2004 film Super Size Me, designed to highlight the potential negative health effects from the overconsumption of fast food such as its contribution to obesity.
+There have been books and films, such as the 2004 film Super Size Me, designed to highlight the potential negative health effects from the overconsumption of fast food, such as its contribution to obesity.